matteobreschi/bajes/README.md

 * [`lalsuite`](https://lscsoft.docs.ligo.org/lalsuite/)
 * [`pycbc`](https://pycbc.org)

-We also acknowledge the LIGO-Virgo-KAGRA Collaboration for maitaining the [GWOSC archive](https://www.gw-openscience.org).
+We also acknowledge the LIGO-Virgo-KAGRA Collaboration for maitaining the [GWOSC](https://www.gw-openscience.org).